Panama solo travel destination

 Finding somewhere to stay is cheap as we have mentioned before so Panama can really be a great budget destination providing you don’t get too carried away with activities.

-You may wish to check out our travel budget guide to Panama to help you work out a budget for your visit.
+You may wish to check out our travel budget guide to Panama to help you work out a budget for your visit, but also make sure you have at least 90 days travel insurance if you are going for a long time.

 — exploretraveler (@exploretravel1) April 2, 2015